Java Chatbot

 Create a Chatbot class.

-Create function getResponse passing the user input and return specified response.
+Create a function getResponse that passes the user input and returns the specified response.
 You may see that in the following code:

 java